 Hop on and hop off between Lochaline in the Morvern Peninsula and Fishnish on The Isle of Mull.
 No need to book - just turn up and pay on the ferry.
-The current price for a single crossing is £7.35 per car and £2.50 per person (£12.35 for a car with a two people in it) increasing to £7.65 per car and £2.60 per person (£12.85 for a car with a two people in it) on March 26th 2021
+The current price for a single crossing is £7.90 per car and £2.70 per person (£13.30 for a car with a two people in it).

 There are regular sailings seven days a week and the crossing takes around 15 minutes.
 Sailings are more frequent than between Kilchoan and Tobermory and the ferry is significantly larger so evn during busy periods during summer you should be able to get on the first ferry.
 There are public toilet facilities at Lochaline and there is a also lovely wee cafe by the terminal.
 Fishnish is well located to tour the south of Mull and West of Mull and maybe even over to Iona if you want a longer day out.